giabarboza/myweb/content/publication/2017-01-01_Citizenship,_Fear_an.md

 +++
-title = "Citizenship, Fear and Support for the Criminalization of Immigration: {{Contextualizing Mexican Americans}}' Attitudes about the Role of Law Enforcement" date = "2017-01-01" authors = ["Gia Barboza", "Silvia Dominguez", "Laura Siller", "Miguel Montalva"] publication_types = ["2"]
+title = "Citizenship, Fear and Support for the Criminalization of Immigration: Contextualizing Mexican Americans' Attitudes about the Role of Law Enforcement" date = "2017-01-01" authors = ["Gia Barboza", "Silvia Dominguez", "Laura Siller", "Miguel Montalva"] publication_types = ["2"]